rails/rails/guides/source/security.md

 There are a number of authentication plug-ins for Rails available.
 Good ones, such as the popular [devise](https://github.com/plataformatec/devise) and [authlogic](https://github.com/binarylogic/authlogic), store only encrypted passwords, not plain-text passwords.
 In Rails 3.1 you can use the built-in `has_secure_password` method which has similar features.

 Every new user gets an activation code to activate their account when they get an e-mail with a link in it.
 After activating the account, the activation_code columns will be set to NULL in the database.
-If someone requested an URL like these, they would be logged in as the first activated user found in the database (and chances are that this is the administrator):
+If someone requested a URL like these, they would be logged in as the first activated user found in the database (and chances are that this is the administrator):

 ```
 http://localhost:3006/user/activate